-In 2011, the Republic of Macedonia continued providing support to 3 international operations with engaged military personnel of about 178 in total.
+In 2012 the Republic of Macedonia continued providing support to 3 international operations with engaged military personnel of 353 officers, in two rounds.

-3. Implementation of other international commitments related to the Code of Conduct

-3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.
+- 3. Implementation of other international commitments related to the Code of Conduct - 3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.